Touchstone Talks: Ep 3 - What's Your Number?

 So my philosophy is that you have to

-have a idea before you have clarity.
+have a idea before you have clear

-Clarity before you actually do
+any clarity before you actually do

-anything, clarity before action.
+anything clarity before action.

 And what that means is basically

-you need to have a plan of what you're
+you need to have a plan

-trying to accomplish.
-Right.
+trying to accomplish, right?

 You don't set out